The 35th International Annual

 From the complete beginner to the professional dancer

-This non-residential course is designed for all levels from the absolute beginner to the professional dancer and concentrates on the technique, presentation & notation of Baroque dance, leading to an afternoon performance of a Baroque style entertainment.
+This non-residential course is designed for all levels from the absolute beginner to the professional dancer and concentrates on the technique & presentation of Baroque dance.
 This course allows students to immerse themselves in a number of skills associated with Baroque dance that are usually not possible to cover during a weekend course or series of evening classes.
-Participants may enrol for the Main Module or both.
-Please contact Philippa if you wish to attend on a part-time basis.
+Focusing on a sound technical foundation, this intensive course equips newcomers to Baroque dance with a thorough grounding in basic skills and provides the more experienced dancer with the opportunity for further in-depth study on various aspects of Baroque dance.

 Technique classes: There are two daily technique classes with different level mixes to allow for consolidation and challenge.

-Afternoon & evening sessions: will focus on Repertoire and Workshops including Technique, Style & Presentation Skills (such as musicality, use of arms & head as a means of expression etc.).
-Participants will work on a number of dances, choreographed in the Baroque style, by Philippa to Purcell’s Fairy Queen, in preparation for the Baroque entertainment.
+Afternoon Sessions will focus on repertoire through Steps in Context workshops: working on a dance, combining Technique, Reconstruction and Presentation Skills (such as musicality, use of arms & head as a means of expression etc).
+Participants will work on a number of dances, choreographed in the Baroque style, by Philippa to reflect her work in Baroque Dance since the first Summer School in 1992.

-There will be short periods of free time available.
+Free time: There will be short periods of free time available.

 Accommodation